a16z/halmos/README.md

 [PASS] testTotalPriceBuggy(uint96,uint32) (runs: 256, μ: 462, ~: 466)
 ```

-Once it passes, you can also run **symbolic testing** to check the same properties for **all possible inputs** (up to a certain bound):
+Once it passes, you can also perform **symbolic testing** to verify the same properties for **all possible inputs** (up to a specified limit):
 ```
 $ halmos
 [FAIL] testTotalPriceBuggy(uint96,uint32) (paths: 6, time: 0.10s, bounds: [])
 Counterexample: [p_price_uint96 = 39614081294025656978550816768, p_quantity_uint32 = 1073741824]
 ```

-_(In this particular example, Halmos found an input that violates the assertion, which was missed by the fuzzer!)_
+_(In this specific example, Halmos discovered an input that violated the assertion, which was missed by the fuzzer!)_

 ## Disclaimer